 Fans of director William Castle will see his fingerprints all over this, it’s campy, it’s fun and it’s full of frights and suspense.
 What more could you ask for?
 It’s a true William Castle flick.
 I can only imagine the amount of fun he had promoting this feature with his trademark gimmicks.

 Another fact that seems to have been forgotten is that Robert Bloch was the writer of the film, the same Robert Bloch who wrote a certain book called “Psycho”.
 Once you know this you can really tell that it’s his style of writing and that’s not a bad thing at all for us viewers.

 “Strait-Jacket” is pure 60’s B-movie fun, a true William Castle classic.
-If you haven’t watyched this film then do yourself a favour and make sure that you do.
+If you haven’t watched this film then I recommend you rectify that.